Non animal testing

 • Products are not exported for sale to China, where animal testing was still required by law until May 2021.

 There are also many other manufacturers who do not test on animals but are not certified.
 If you have any doubts about a product, we suggest you contact the manufacturer and ask for information about the tests.
+We recommend you to read next our article on Natural cosmetics certifications and EU cosmetic labelling regulations.

 Do you have any questions or concerns about your business?
 Please let us know, and we will be happy to help!